carey404/OnSite-API-Connector/README.md

 # Lightspeed OnSite API - Sample Integration

  This is a sample application to demonstrate the process for connecting to the Lightspeed OnSite API.
-The code was based on a [custom reporting tool](https://github.com/ottaz/custom-reorder-reporter) created by [Kevin Ottley](https://github.com/ottaz).
+The code is based on a [custom reporting tool](https://github.com/ottaz/custom-reorder-reporter) created by [Kevin Ottley](https://github.com/ottaz).

 # API Reference